nicolechung/redconservatory-blog/content/blog/using-typescript-for-themed-components/index.md

 type: blog
 ---

-With Typescript the **union** type allows one to have better intellisense for the components you create.
+With Typescript the **union** type allows us to have better intellisense (hints) for the components you create.

 As a very simplified example: